mattman2864/Obsidian/Plans for Robotics.md

-one thing first:
+first things first
 ***BE PRESENT***
 ***BE ON TIME***
 ***BE FOCUSED AND INVOLVED***
-If we can do those three things, we can be a much, much better team.
-I believe that if we do these things and the things I list below, we can be competitive witht
+I believe that if we do these things and the things I list below, we can be competitive with the top teams in the state and even the world.
 # Before Next Season
 ## Offseason Event
 ### Ideas for game